Skip to content

 Worked Example: Aviation VHF COM Transmitter

 Let's say you're bench-testing a 25 kHz channel-spaced aviation transceiver.
-The carrier frequency is fc=121.5 MHzf_c = 121.5\ \text{MHz} (the emergency frequency), and you're applying a fm=3 kHzf_m = 3\ \text{kHz} tone — a standard audio test signal.
-Your carrier amplitude is Ac=10 VA_c = 10\ \text{V} (peak, into a 50 Ω load), and you set the audio drive so Am=8 VA_m = 8\ \text{V} peak.
+The carrier frequency is fc=121.5 MHzf_c = 121.5\ \text{MHz} — that's the emergency frequency, so you definitely don't want to screw this up.
+You're applying a fm=3 kHzf_m = 3\ \text{kHz} tone, which is a standard audio test signal.
+Your carrier amplitude is Ac=10 VA_c = 10\ \text{V} peak into a 50 Ω load, and you set the audio drive so Am=8 VA_m = 8\ \text{V} peak.

 Modulation Index: